thyrgle/comfy-website/content/book/context/_index.md

 This is a controversial topic, and many prefer as much decoupling as possible, but we've found that as far as building games goes, there is little value in such separation.
 Almost all game code will want to play some sounds, draw something, change animation state and run some game logic.

+_Note: If you've read this section for Comfy `v0.1` a few things have moved from `EngineContext` into globals.
+See [v0.2 release announcement for more details](/blog/release-v0-2)._

-Comfy's solution to the above is the `EngineContext`, a single struct which can be passed around throughout the game and that references everything you may want to use. _Almost_ meaning that some functionality is exposed through global functions and does not even require using the context.
-These are things like drawing, input, playing sounds, etc.
+Comfy's solution to the above is exposing most things you would want through global functions, and keeping the rest in an `EngineContext`, which is a single struct that can be passed around throughout your code and references all that you may want.

-The `EngineContext` provides direct access to things like [`egui`](https://docs.rs/egui/latest/egui/), lighting settings, ECS world and its related command buffer, cooldowns, and more.
+Since Comfy v0.2 almost everything can now be done without the `EngineContext`, specifically ECS world/commands access, cooldowns, mouse position, game config, egui and image loading are all available through global functions.
+This is in addition to all the drawing, sound playing and input functions that were available previously.

 We've found that it is _extremely_ common to be in the middle of writing gameplay logic and realize "oh crap I need to make an egui window to debug this better".
-Being able to just write `c.egui` saves the developer from breaking their thought process, and more importantly it makes cleanup significantly easier.
+Being able to just write `egui()` saves the developer from breaking their thought process, and more importantly it makes cleanup significantly easier.